jpang007/passwordGrabber/README.md

 - [x] Extend program to take in dictionary from custom input file
 - [x] Webscraped http://www.passwordrandom.com/most-popular-passwords top 100 passwords
 - [x] Webscrap all 10000 passwords for same functionality (realistically took too long to make a large database)
-- [ ] Implement ability to attempt to login with all passwords stored in database (possible?)
+- [x] Implement ability to attempt to login with a password stored in database